RavanH/xml-sitemap-feed/readme.txt

 **Error loading stylesheet: An unknown error has occurred**

-On some setups (usually using the WordPress MU Domain Mapping plugin) this error occurs.
+On some setups (usually using the WordPress MU Domain Mapping plugin) this error may occur.
 The problem is known, the cause is not...
 Until I find out why this is happening, please take comfort in knowing that this only affects reading the sitemap in normal browsers but will NOT affect any spidering/indexing on your site.
 The sitemap is still readable by all search engines!

 **XML declaration allowed only at the start of the document**